 Distracted Driving

 Drivers talking or texting on their cell phones cause quite a few accidents.
-It is harder to see someone on a motorcyle in traffic, so if a driver isn’t paying attention, they are greater risk to cause an accident.
+It is harder to see someone on a motorcycle in traffic, so if a driver isn’t paying attention, they are at greater risk of causing an accident.
+Distracted driving is a common cause of motorcycle and other vehicle accidents.

 Intoxicated Driving